 I am a Researcher at WhatsApp, where I work on topics related to public policy, integrity, and emerging platforms.
 Previously, I was a Fellow in Quantitative Methodology at the London School of Economics, and before that served as Deputy Head of Insight and Data at the UK Liberal Democrats.

-My academic research in political science, with a specialism in quantitative methods.
+My background is in political science, with a specialism in quantitative methods.
 My academic research has been published in international peer-reviewed journals.
 I have also delivered various courses on quantitative research methods at the LSE, the University of Warwick, and the University of Kent.

 I received my PhD in political science from the University of Kent in 2019.
 Before that, I received a Research Masters (MRes) from the University of Nottingham and a BSc in Politics and Economics from the University of Bath.